There is an ATM machine in the main entrance hall of the Hospital.

 Volunteer Library for Patients

 A mobile library offering books on loan, free-of-charge, to patients passes through each ward three times a week.
-This service is provided by volunteers in the Hospital.
+This service is provided by volunteers in the Hospital, there is also a book stand in the Volunteer Coffee Shop in the main entrance of the hospital where patients can purchase books directly.

 Mass Times/Pastoral Care